Fortepan: Early Fortepan

-Fortepan, 2014-Today
+Fortepan, 2014 – Today

 Fortepan began an important partnership with Hungary's most prominent online news and arts portal, Index.hu, which began publishing weekly photo spreads in October, 2014.
 Fortepan rapidly gained recognition from a wide Hungarian public that was unexpectedly enthusiastic about the public photo project.
 The archive expanded to approximately 50,000 photos by its fifth year.
 In 2016, Fortepan developed a partnership with the Budapest City Archives, the first Hungarian institution to turn over a portion of their collection to Fortepan.
 This donated collection depicted post-1956 crime scene investigations from the Budapest Police Headquarters.
 Other cultural institutions also began to use Fortepan as a way to introduce the public to their holdings.

 In 2018, Tamási began collaborations with photo editor and curator István Virágvölgyi of the Robert Capa Center in Budapest towards an invited museum exhibition at the Hungarian National Gallery (Magyar Nemzeti Galéria), the first time the Fortepan archive had such a high-profile public platform.
 Tamási, Virágvölgyi, and assistant Mária Madár selected 200 photographs for display.
 The exhibition launched in April 2019 with record-breaking attendance, to the point that the Gallery scheduled a 6-week extension past its initial four-month run.
 The exhibition celebrated 110,000 photos uploaded to Fortepan.

 The first permanent non-digital exhibition of Fortepan, KultúrFényPont, can be seen at Fény utca market near the Mammut Mall in District II.
 The free-to-visit display changes periodically, to showcase Fortepan's diverse collection.
 The archive is rapidly expanding with significant donations of photographic collections.
 Professional photographers, like Sándor Kereki, have started to publish and preserve their bodies of work on Fortepan.
 In 2022, the Budapest Office of Public Construction, FŐMTERV, donated 3,000 photos beginning in 1950s that depict Budapest's postwar construction and development.

+In May 2023, the database contained approximately 180,000 photographs.